Caught! Remote employees reveal their top excuses for not working

 As employees have adapted to remote work arrangements, studies have found that workers are actually putting more time and effort into their work: 70% of employees who work from home say they work on the weekends, and 45% work longer hours than before the pandemic, according to a survey by staffing firm Robert Half.
 Overall, 90% of employees consider themselves more productive when working from home, data from Microsoft found.

-Yet that doesn't stop some people from finding ways to shirk their professional responsibilities.
+Yet that doesn't stop some people from finding ways to shirk their professional responsibilities by having some surefire excuses to miss work.
 Beyond the most common excuses shared, WorkYard noted a few more "out-there" excuses, like, "I accidentally spilled hot sauce on my laptop, and now it's not working."
 Another employee anonymously shared that "My aura is out of balance and I need to perform a series of rituals to realign my energy," for why their work was left undone.

 Read more: Employees' mental health suffers when managers try to be therapists